Totile/corne_reviewed/readme.md

 ## Keymaps

-- totile_corne and totile_corne_mac: unstable versions based on the Unicode features of QMK.
+- *totile_corne* and *totile_corne_mac*: unstable versions based on the Unicode features of QMK.
 This was not OS-agnostic and was hard to ship to Windows or Mac.
-- vf (version finale): keymap using the US international layout to ensure basic French features (missigng the œ though).
-Current version to like
+- *vf* (version finale): keymap using the US international layout to ensure basic French features (missigng the œ though).
+Current version to use.